CosmWasm/sylvia/README.md

 ## Macro attributes

-`Sylvia` work with multiple attributes.
+`Sylvia` works with multiple attributes.
 I will explain here how and when to use which of them.

 ```rust
 #[contract(module=contract_module::inner_module)]